-Debit cards, in fact, have grown in popularity over the years.
-That is because they are so easy to use.
+Debit cards have grown in popularity over the years because they are easy and convenient to use.

-Consider a debit card an easy alternative to writing a check.
-When you go to your local grocery store, you can take out your debit card and pay the $80 for your groceries.
-You will not, though, have to pay that money back with interest as you would with a credit card.
+Using your debit card is an easy alternative to writing a check.
+When you go to your local grocery store, you can take out your debit card and pay for your groceries.
+You will not have to pay that money back with interest as you would with a credit card.
 Instead, the dollars are taken immediately out of whatever bank account is connected to your debit card.

 Usually, you'll have to enter a PIN, your personal identification number, when you complete a debit transaction.
 After you swipe your debit card through a reader, you'll be prompted to enter your PIN before the purchase is complete.
 This protects you in case your debit card is lost or stolen.

-Make sure, of course, that your debit card's PIN is difficult for anyone else to guess.
-Don't, for example, use your birth date or street address.
+Ensure that your debit card PIN is difficult for anyone else to guess.
+For example, avoid using your birth date or street address.

-There are, however, some risks with a debit card.
-First, if you do not carefully track your purchases, you do run the risk of accidentally draining the account connected to your card.
-That could lead to expensive penalties from your bank.
-It might also lead to bounced checks, missed payments and late fees.
+There are, however, some precautions to take when using a debit card.
+First, carefully track your purchases.
+Your debit card is linked to your checking account, and if you do not haves the funds available, you run the risk of over-drafting your account.
+That could lead to penalties from your bank, bounced checks, missed payments, and/or late fees.

-So before you swipe that debit card, make sure you have enough money in your account to pay for your purchases.
-Also, be sure never to let your account balance get low enough so that a $25 fill-up at the local gas station puts you at risk of emptying your account.
+So, before you swipe that debit card, make sure you have enough money in your account to pay for your purchases.

 Secondly, keep an eye on your accounts for any unusual purchases.
 Cyber criminals may find a way to gain access to your financial accounts.
 If you do suspect someone is using your card information, immediately call your bank.